 If you want to sell in China you have to consider two options:

-The first one is Cross Border selling, the second China e-commerce
+The first one is Cross Border eCommerce and the second China e-commerce

 Cross-border eCommerce: the best option for new entrants

 If you don’t have a company in China, you don’t have a license to sell, you can only sell through crossborder.